 Throughout its, history ISO has published 22,378 standards on an international level as well as other related documents in different industries.
 The greatest benefit of ISO standards is that they enable consumers across the world to use products and services that are safe, high-quality, reliable, and effective.

-Hard work of this organization makes the world a safer place, but there’s still a lot that needs to be done to take standardization to a whole new level.
+Hard work of this organisation makes the world a safer place, but there’s still a lot that needs to be done to take standardisation to a whole new level.
 Even governments and regulators rely on ISO and their work to regulate the manufacturing, IT market, and other industries.

 How does ISO work?